-Procurement Policy This Document is Uncontrolled when Printed Responsible Officer: Manager Corporate Services Version: 6.0 Issue Date: 28 August 2024 Next Review: 28 August 2028 Page 7/37
+Procurement Policy This Document is Uncontrolled when Printed Responsible Officer: Chief Operating Officer Version: 5.0 Issue Date: 23 August 2023 Next Review: 23 August 2024 Page 7/ 34

-Term Definition Procurement Card A procurement card is a type of company charge card used for smaller purchases to achieve greater cost efficiency, control and convenience.
-Procurement cards are also known as purchasing cards, Fleet Cards.
-Procurement cards can be tied to either a credit card or a bank account.
-Request for Quotation (RFQ) A request for quotation (RFQ) is a document that an organisation submits to potential suppliers eliciting quotations for a product or service.
-Typically, an RFQ seeks an itemised list of prices for something that is well-defined and quantifiable.
 RFx (Request for) RFx is a term used to refer to a family of 'Request for' documents used to solicit responses of various types from suppliers.
 The three most commonly used documents in this family include Expression of Interest (EOI), Request for Quote (RFQ), and Request for Tender (RFT).
 Specifications The statement which clearly and accurately describes the essential requirements for goods, services or works.
 It may also include the procedures by which it will be determined that the requirements have been met and performance required in a contract.
 Standing Offer Agreement A contract that sets out rates for goods and services that are available for the term of the agreement.
 However, no commitment is made under the agreement to purchase a specified value or quantity of goods or services.
 Sustainability Means activities that meet the needs of the present without compromising the ability of future generations to meet their needs.
 Tender An offer in writing to supply goods and/or services, usually submitted in response to a public or selective invitation such as a Request for Tender.
 Tender Process The process of inviting parties to submit a quotation or tender by public or private advertisement, followed by evaluation of submissions and selection of a successful bidder or tenderer.
 Variance Is an alteration to the scope of works in a construction contract in the form of an addition, substitution or omission from the original scope of work.